egonw/bacting/README.md

 ## Making releases

+Before making a release, update the version number in this `README.md` and in `CITATION.cff`.

 Releases are created by the release manager and requires permission to submit the release to Maven Central (using an approved Sonatype ([oss.sonatype.org](http://oss.sonatype.org/)) account).
 If these requirements are fulfilled then the following two commands to the job: